christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   overload.
 As you continue to add more stress, you will be able to cope with more.
 This will make you stronger and reinforce any mental health strategies you have.

+  ![Getting stronger while training leads to more confidence in all areas of life](/assets/athlete.jpg "Getting stronger while training leads to more confidence in all areas of life")

   ## Conclusion